An abridged autobiography of my life through my art:

 Once I had earned my Masters degree, it took just two years for there to be an opening for an art teacher in my district.
 I have been teaching middle school art ever since!
 I continue to take Professional Development classes to learn new skills and create art.
 I have studied portrait drawing and still life drawing with Robert Collins in classes at the Danforth Museum:

 I have studied with Dean Nimmer at Bennington College through MassArt’s Art New England program.
 The focus with Dean was on Drawing from Intuition.
 This was an important week for me as it helped to free my approach to art making.
 Although this was a few years back, I use the methods that Dean shared in art journaling and painting today.
+These are painted with acrylics:

 The first two years that I taught art, I was the only art teacher and had 750 students.
 After two years, we were able to hire another art teacher.
 It was wonderful to work with a colleague!
 We complemented each other well as her medium was clay and 3D work and mine had primarily been 2D.
 I had taken clay classes in high school and college, but I can thank her for showing me the amazing possibilities of the ceramic process.
 Another kind soul who was closing her ceramics business donated a kiln to our school.
 I took a couple more clay classes when this happened.
 Below is a photo of one of the thirty bowls I threw on the wheel for the Art Club to sell at the art show to raise money for a field trip: